michaelk-a-m/michaelk-a-m.github.io/_posts/2020-06-20-creating-an-interactive-presentation-with-jupyter-notebook-and-plotly.md

 If you use plotly, then you need to pay attention in this section.
 Otherwise, your plotly graphs won't show up in the slides.

 Plotly will require its JavaScript file (`plotly.js`) to produce the graph.
 There are three options you can choose:
-1. Local copy of JavaScript file.
+1. A local copy of JavaScript file.
 This is the easiest and simplest way to ensure the Plotly graphs to work.
 You can download the latest JS file from this [link](https://cdn.plot.ly/plotly-latest.min.js) and rename it into plotly.js.
 This file needs to be in the same folder or directory with the resulting HTML slides file.
 2. Refer to CDN online.
-This is a great option if you want a lightweight HTML file and have a constant access to the Internet.
+This is a great option if you want a lightweight HTML file and have constant access to the Internet.
 This is perfect if you want to embed the slides on a website.
 To do this, create a new code cell at the beginning, include this code here:
 ```python
 from IPython.display import Javascript
 Javascript(